The Aquarius Project

-While seemingly far-fetched, the thought sparked the interest of Chris Bresky, Adler’s Teen Programs Specialist, who couldn’t shake the idea.
+While seemingly far-fetched, the thought sparked the interest of Chris Bresky, the Adler’s Teen Programs Specialist, who couldn’t shake the idea.
 Could something like this really work?
 The possibility was too good to pass up.Introducing The Aquarius Project

 About the Project

 The Aquarius Project is a teen-driven underwater ROV meteorite hunt led by scientists from the Adler Planetarium’s Far Horizons program, and experts from the Shedd Aquarium, The Field Museum, and NASA.

 When a meteor crashes in your backyard, you pick it up.
 When your backyard is a 22,000-square-mile Great Lake, you call your friends and improvise… follow along with us as the story unfolds in this six-episode podcast series!
 If you need more reasons to listen, read this first.Listen to The Aquarius Project Podcast

 Curious how scientists tracked the path of the infamous Aquarius Project meteorite into Lake Michigan?
 Now you, too, can track the asteroid’s final orbit before entering Earth’s atmosphere!
 Using your mouse or touch device, fly around our solar system, watch objects move over time, and see just how this wild and crazy journey called The Aquarius Project first began!Test Out Our Interactive